orbitalflower/orbitalflower.github.io/_posts/2018-03-12-how-to-play-all-metal-gear.md

 ## References

-Most of this information is collected from Wikipedia.
+Most of the information regarding release platform is collected from Wikipedia.
 Do not cite this page on Wikipedia as an independent source.